 Due to her refusal to actually investigate the issue after stating she did investigate, I did my own investigation.
 I found a third party that was sending the messages on behalf of AT&T. I contacted this third party and they confirmed they created and sent the messages, but the contact list was controlled by AT&T, not them.
 I read the terms of service over again and found the terms allowed for this, but I still had the right to refuse it.

+I contacted the lady with this information and she denied knowledge of this company, or its relationship with AT&T. She blew me off by stating she would look into it and contact me when she had information.
+She never called me back.
+I attempted to reach her, but never could.
 The BBB case sat dormant, other than my periodic updates as I noted I was still receiving the messages and AT&T has been ignoring the case.
 Eventually, I got a notice from the BBB that they would like the case closed.
 They offered to enter into arbitration, and that if I did not respond, the case would close.
 I followed their directions for arbitration.